 The Australasian barnacle Austrominius (previously Elminius) modestus was introduced to British waters on ships during the second world war.
 Increased warming has allowed the Australian barnacle Austrominius (formerly, Elminiusi) modestus, to dominate sites previously occupied by Semibalanus balanoides and Balanus crenatus (Witte, 2010).
 However, on settlement panels deployed in SW Ireland, Austrominius modestus initially dominated panels in the lower subtidal but post-recruitment mortality over a year allowed Balanus crenatus to become the dominant barnacle (Watson et al., 2005).
 Balanus crenatus and Austrominius modestus have shown recruitment differences which may alter the seasonal dominance patterns (Witte et al., 2010).
-In general, its overall effect on the dynamics of rocky shores has been small as Austrominius modestus has simply replaced some individuals of a group of co-occurring barnacles (Raffaelli & Hawkins, 1999).
+In generalits overall effect on the dynamics of rocky shores has been small as Austrominius modestus has simply replaced some individuals of a group of co-occurring barnacles (Raffaelli & Hawkins, 1999).
 Although present, monitoring indicates it has not outnumbered native barnacles in the Isle of Cumbrae (Gallagher et al., 2015), it may dominate in estuaries where it is more tolerant of lower salinities than Semibalanus balanoides (Gomes-Filho, et al., 2010).

-Two non-native spirorbids - Dexiospira oshoroensis and Pileolaria rosepigmentata - were found on the non-native algae Sargassum muticum in Portsmouth (Knight-Jones et al., 1975).
+Two non-native spirobids - Dexiospira oshoroensis and Pileolaria rosepigmentata - were found on the non-native algae Sargassum muticum in Portsmouth (Knight-Jones et al., 1975).
 Invasive tubeworms are reported from UK harbours (Thorp et al., 1986) and are likely to be well established in areas with large volumes of ship traffic.

 The tunicates Didemnum vexillum and Asterocarpa humilis, the hydroid Schizoporella japonica and the bryozoan Watersipora subatra (Bishop, 2012c, Bishop, 2015a and b; Wood, 2015) are currently only recorded from artificial hard substratum in the UK and it is not clear what their established range and impacts in the UK would be.
-Didemnum vexillum occurs in tide pools in other areas where it has become established (Bishop, 2012c) and can have substantial effects on communities, similarly the tunicates Corella eumycota and Botrylloides violaceus can smother rock habitats (Bishop, 2012b).
+Didemnum vexillum occurs in tide pools in other areas where it has become established (Bishop, 2012c) and can have substantial effects on communities, similarly the tunicates Corella eumyota and Botrylloides violaceus can smother rock habitats (Bishop, 2011b and 2012b).

 Sensitivity assessment.
-Overall, there is 'No evidence' of this biotope being adversely affected by non-native species.
-It should be noted that replacement of native barnacles and spirorbids by non-natives alters the identity of the species present but has little impact on biotope character and function.
+Overall, there is little evidence of this biotope being adversely affected by non-native species and scouring of this biotope by mobile sediments is likely to limit establishment of all but robust species.
+Replacement of native barnacles and spirorbids by non-natives alters the identity of the species present but has little impact on biotope character and function.
+Resistance is therefore assessed as 'High', and resilience as 'High' (by default), and the biotope is considered to be 'Not sensitive'.